E1P3/Learned_Motion_Matching_Training/README.md

 And thats it!
 All that is left is to import the ONNX models generated in the "Models" folder into UE5 project that uses the LMM character controller, available [here](https://github.com/E1P3/Learned_Motion_Matching_UE5)

+The actual demo of a working project is available [here](https://youtu.be/MKmNHGQb4Kk)

 have fun :)